|

 to today's upcoming writers, either through Ebay or your local

-charity shop.
-Oxfam have branches that specialise in books, and this
+charity shop, some of which have branches that specialise in books

 is a good place to ensure the copy is handled carefully and made

-available at a reasonable price, benefitting everyone involved.
+available at a reasonable price, benefiting everyone involved.
 The

 committed student/writer will not mind the condition of the copy, the